WICG/client-hints-infrastructure/README.md

 with third parties, in less convenient and performant ways.

-Further, the HTML delegation can only occur when the `<meta>` HTML tag is not injected via javascript, ensuring third parties cannot delegate hints in ways the first-party origin did not permit.
+Further, the HTML delegation can only occur when the `<meta>` HTML tag is not injected via javascript, ensuring scripts cannot delegate hints in ways that relax the restrictions the top-level content author did not permit.

 In short, first parties already have the power to share information about the client with third parties.
 Third-party delegation of Client Hints provides a